apache/flink/docs/dev/table_api.md

 {% top %}

-### Group Windows
+### Windows

-Group windows are defined in the `GROUP BY` clause of a SQL query.
-Just like queries with regular `GROUP BY` clauses, queries with a `GROUP BY` clause that includes a group window function compute a single result row per group.
-The following group windows functions are supported for SQL on batch and streaming tables.
+Windows are defined in the `GROUP BY` clause of a SQL query.
+Just like queries with regular `GROUP BY` clauses, queries with a `GROUP BY` clause that includes a window function compute a single result row per group.
+The following windows functions are supported for SQL on batch and streaming tables.

 <table class="table table-bordered">
   <thead>
     <tr>
-      <th class="text-left" style="width: 30%">Group Window Function</th>
+      <th class="text-left" style="width: 30%">Window Function</th>
       <th class="text-left">Description</th>
     </tr>
   </thead>